 Contact output: Integral to the register, meter shall provide a dry reed contact closure for monitoring by other systems.
 Contact shall not require an external power source for activation.
-Pulse shall be scaled to provide 10 pulse per 1 gallon for ¾”meters and smaller.
+Pulse shall be scaled to provide 10 pulse per 1 gallon for 3/4-inch meters and smaller.
 All other meters shall provide 1 pulse per 1 gallon

 Strainers: All meters are to be installed with a stainless steel strainer of the style recommended by the meter manufacturer.